Thanks for your interest in vending at the Milk Lady Farmers’ Markets! Below are some answers to frequently asked questions.

-A: Milk Lady Markets advertises coupons valued at $1 on minimum $5 purchases.
+A: From time to time, Milk Lady Markets advertises coupons valued at $1 on minimum $5 purchases.
 They are valid one per customer, for each vendor.
 Customers clip the $1 market coupons from various advertised sources and bring them to the market to use with their spending.
 These coupons are honored singularly and not in conjunction with any other offers.
 The coupons have expiration dates.
 Be careful, it is your responsibility to know the $1 market buck is good on purchases over Five Dollars.
 These coupons are not redeemed by the market and are recognized as legitimate business expenses on tax filings.

 Q: What are WIC and SNAP?

 A: WIC is a government subsidy for purchasing food items for eligible mothers with young children.
 You can contact the Dept of Agriculture on 410-841-5776 for WIC vendor trainings.
 SNAP (independence cards or food stamps) is a government subsidy for families in need.